choria-legacy/marionette-collective/website/reference/plugins/facts.md

 Fact plugins are used during discovery whenever you run the agent with queries like *-W country=de*.

-The default setup uses a YAML file typically stored in */etc/mcollective/facts.yaml* to read facts.
-There are however many fact systems like Reductive Labs Facter and Opscode Ohai or you can come up with your own.
-The facts plugin type lets you write code to access these tools.
+The default setup uses a YAML file typically stored in */etc/mcollective/facts.yaml* to read facts; usually, you'll configure Puppet or a background task to write this file using data from Facter.
+If you're using some other tool to profile system data, you can either configure it to write a similar YAML file or write a **fact plugin** to access that tool directly.

-Facts at the moment should be simple *variable = value* style flat Hashes, if you have a hierarchical fact system like Ohai you can flatten them into *var.subvar = value* style variables.
+Facts at the moment should be simple *variable = value* style flat hashes, where `value` is a string; structured facts aren't supported.

 ## Details
 Implementing a facts plugin is made simple by inheriting from *MCollective::Facts::Base*, in that case you just need to provide 1 method, the YAML plugin code can be seen below: